Q1. What are the ICD-10 final rule compliance requirements?

 Q1.
-When will Wellmark begin accepting ICD-10 codes on our claims?
+When will Wellmark begin accepting ICD-10 codes on claims?

 A1.
 On October 1, 2015, Wellmark will accept ICD-10 codes on claims for services provided on or after October 1, 2015.
-ICD-10 codes cannot be used to bill services provided prior to the compliance date set.
+ICD-10 codes cannot be used to bill services provided prior to this date.